Skip to Content

 • Select the .env file and save it.
 Now you can use the variables in Requests using {{variable}}.

-• The variables in the .env file should be in the format:
+• The variables in the .env file should use this format:

 .env.sample